 In addition, changes to CCP section 340.1 that became effective in 2020 open up the statute of limitations for childhood sexual abuse cases for a period of three years.
 This means that from January 1, 2020 through December 31, 2022, anyone that has been a victim of child sex abuse can file a lawsuit for their damages, regardless of how long ago the child sex abuse occurred.
 Beginning in 2023, child sex abuse victims will generally have until they turn 40 to file a lawsuit for the damages that they suffered as a result of the child sex abuse.
 There are exceptions that can extend this amount of time, but speaking to an experienced child sex abuse lawyer is the best step in determining whether or not a victim should move forward with a child sex abuse lawsuit.

 If someone in your family has been sexually abused or molested, you should call a child sex abuse lawyer right away to confidentially discuss the case.
-The Broderick Saleen Law Firm has experienced and hard-fighting child sex abuse lawyers in Sacramento, California and Palo Alto, California.
-Broderick Saleen’s child sex abuse lawyers are happy to discuss claims with victims and their parents, and can set up a private in-person meeting to discuss child sex abuse cases at their offices in Sacramento or Palo Alto.
-They are also available by phone at (916) 550-3092 or (650) 857-9000.
+The Broderick Law Firm has experienced and hard-fighting child sex abuse lawyer in Palo Alto, California.
+Broderick Law’s child sex abuse lawyer is happy to discuss claims with victims and their parents, and can set up a private in-person meeting to discuss child sex abuse cases at their offices in Palo Alto.
+Mr. Broderick is also available by phone at (650) 857-9000.
 Call today.
 No obligation.